Necessary and Sufficient Budgets in Information Source Finding with Querying: Adaptivity Gap: Main Results

-Note that construct $C_{r}^*$ by including the $K/r$ nodes in the decreasing order of their likelihood \ie, rumor centrality.
-Then, $C_{r}^*$ is the solution of {\bf SUB-OPT-NA} as in \cite{Choi17}.
-Despite our knowledge of the solution of {\bf SUB-OPT-NA}, solving {\bf OPT-NA} requires an analytical form of the objective value of {\bf SUB-OPT-NA} for $C_r^*$ to find the optimal repetition count, say $r^*.$ However, analytically computing the detection probability for a given general snapshot is highly challenging due to the following reasons.
-We first note that

-First, the term $(a)$ is difficult to analyze, because only the MLE of snapshot allows graphical and thus analytical characterization as discussed in \cite{shah2010} but other nodes with high rumor centrality is difficult to handle due to the randomness of the diffusion snapshot.
-Second, in $(b)$, we observe that using the independence between $G_N$ and $A_r,$ by letting the event $\mathcal{A}(v) = \{v=v_1, v_1 \in C_{r}^*\},$

-where the last equality is due to the independence of $X(p)$ and $Y(q)$.
-Then, the node $\hat{v}$ maximizing $(b)$ is the node $v$ that has the maximum {\em weighted} rumor centrality which is hard to obtain a characterization due to the randomness of the answer for querying, thus resulting in the challenge of computing $r$ that maximizes the detection probability in {\bf OPT-NA}.
+{\bf \em (2) Sufficient budget.} To compute a sufficient budget, a natural choice would be to use the MLE (Maximum Likelihood Estimator), which, however, turns out to be computationally intractable for large $N$ due to too much randomness of the diffusion snapshot and query answers.
 Hence, we consider a simple estimation algorithm named {\bf MVNA}$(r)$ that is based on majority voting for both the id and dir questions.
 To briefly explain how the algorithm behaves, we first select the candidate set $C_r$ of size $\left\lfloor K/r \right\rfloor$ that has the least hop-distance from the RC, then we ask $r$ times of id/dir questions to each node in the candidate set (Line 1).
 Then, we filter out the nodes that are more likely to be the source and save them in $S_I$ (Line 4) and using the results of the dir questions, compute $E(v)$ that correspond to how many nodes in $C_r$ hints that $v$ is likely to be the source node (Lines 5 and 6).
 Finally, we choose a node with maximal likelihood in $S_I \cap S_D$ and if $S_I \cap S_D = \emptyset,$ we simply perform the same task for $S_I \cup S_D.$ It is easy to see that the time complexity is $O(\max\{N,K^2 /r\})$.

-{\bf \em Rationale.} The rationale of {\bf MVNA}$(r)$ from the perspective of how we handle the analytical challenges by an approximate manner is described as follows.